teknohog/primetools/README.md

   should be relatively simple, as the network part is already done.
 I do not have Nvidia cards, though, but I am seriously considering to get one for this, despite my firm opensource stance :-j

+* Unify mfloop.py and mfloop72.py, as they share a lot of code.